It's Snow-Capped Lemon!

 Jack-Jack cookie in California Adventure park at Disneyland

-The Jack-Jack Cookie Num Num isn’t your ordinary chocolate chip cookie.
+The Jack-Jack Cookie Num Num isn’t an ordinary chocolate chip cookie.
 This cookie is served warm with a soft center.
 Get extra napkins, because melted chocolate will be dripping off this delicious cookie.
-This was one of our favorite snacks at Disneyland.
+This cookie was easily in our top three favorite snacks at Disney!
+Our daughter still talks about this cookie.

 Gumbo

 We highly recommend that you make reservations at the Blue Bayou Restaurant in New Orleans Square.
-This is our absolute favorite restaurant at Disneyland.
+This is our absolute favorite restaurant within Disneyland.
 Besides having an excellent menu, the restaurant is located overlooking the Pirates of the Caribbean ride.
-Even though you’re dining indoors, it’ll feel as if you’re dining outside under an evening sky in New Orleans.
+Even though you’re dining indoors, it feels as if you’re dining outside under an evening sky in New Orleans.
 One of our favorite offerings on their menu is the Chicken Gumbo.
 The gumbo is served with ham, sausage, peppers, and steamed rice.
 It’s the perfect starter for your meal!

 Mickey Churro Cookies